Skip to main content

 I am the scribe

-The form of the log is at the scribe’s discretion, provided key events are timestamped, and that it can easily be handed off to another member of the team if they take over as scribe.
+The form of the log is at the scribe’s discretion, provided key events are timestamped, and that it can be easily handed off to another member of the team if they take over as scribe.

 3.3 Communications Lead